regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 </script>
 ```

 With this code snippet a `state.items` object gets exposed to the component which gets filled with your records from algolia index.
-Honestly I was really confused in the first place how this works but in the "it just works".
+Honestly I was really confused in the first place how this works but in the end "it just works".

 ![algolia connectgeo search](/assets/images/2019-06/05_algolia_connectgeo.jpg){.shadow}